Mattds825/community-toolshed-store/README.md

 and the tutorial lessons where followed in order to create this project
 - [stripe docs](https://docs.stripe.com/)
 - [css.glass](https://css.glass) - for glassmorphism effect
+- Youtube [tutorial by BugBytes](https://www.youtube.com/watch?v=qzrE7cfc_3Q&t=232s) for generating the ER diagrams for the django models